|

 failed to get anywhere near a majority for restoration.
 Politically it would be

-impossible now, given our membership of the EU and our commitment to European
+impossible now, given our membership of the EU and our commitment to the

-Convention on Human Rights, both of which are totally against capital
+European Convention on Human Rights, both of which totally prohibit capital

 punishment.
 The EU contains no member states that practice it and will not